 Photographing a black hole is an overwhelming task.
 Trying to capture an object that has a gravitational pull so powerful that not only light can escape would intimidate many but for Bouman and her team, it was all part of the fun.

 To put the challenge into perspective, the black hole that was captured, known as M87 is larger than the size of our entire solar system, it's about three million times the size of the Earth.

-Not only is huge, its really really far away about 500 million trillion kilometers away.
+Not only is huge, it's also really really far away.
+To be exact, it's about 500 million trillion kilometers away.
 “This is the equivalent of being able to read the date on a quarter in Los Angeles, standing here in Washington D.C.,” said Shep Doeleman, a Harvard University senior research fellow and director of the Event Horizon Telescope project.

 Image unlocks physics secrets